amandakibende/sneaklove/readme.md

 - collection : display all products
 - kids : display only kids products
 - women : display only women products
-- men : display only women products
+- men : display only men products

 (see bonus below)